woodgang2/PitchGrader/elo/track/README.md

 “_Well, this year I’m told the team did well because one pitcher had a fine curve ball.
 I understand that a curve ball is thrown with a deliberate attempt to deceive.
-Surely this is not an ability we should want to foster at Harvard._” - A quote commonly attributed to Charles Eliot, President of Harvard, but in actuality was likely sourced from Charles Eliot Norton, Professor of the History of Art at Harvard (Hershberger, 2017).
+Surely this is not an ability we should want to foster at Harvard._” - A quote commonly attributed to Charles Eliot, President of Harvard, but in actuality was likely sourced from Charles Eliot Norton in 1884, Professor of the History of Art at Harvard (Hershberger, 2017).

 A good century and then some has passed since this quote entered the annals of history, and times sure have changed.
 Fastballs only ever get faster, sliders only slide more, and every pitcher now has an arsenal of secondary pitches relying primarily on deception.